 The postmark on this envelope is so faded that we cannot determine the date it was mailed.
 But the letter was written on a Saturday and Sunday, probably some time in October or November of 1943.
 This is our last letter written by Red before he completed his amphibious training at Little Creek, Virginia.
-Then on to duty in the Pacific.
+Then on to advanced training at Ft.
+Pierce FL.

 Amphibious Training Base